Alek Thomas Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.8 K/9, which ranks 11th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- Giants pitchers combine to allow the 10th-fewest home runs in baseball (78 total, one per game).
+- Giants pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).

+- Walker (2-0) pitches for the Giants to make his third start this season.

-- In his most recent appearance on Sunday, the right-hander threw seven innings against the Los Angeles Dodgers, allowing two earned runs while surrendering eight hits.
+- In his most recent time out on Thursday, the right-hander threw one scoreless inning against the San Diego Padres without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.